BAJAJ BROKING

 Example of Implied Correlation

-• The implied volatility of the full index (like the S&P 500 index) from its at the money options
+• The implied volatility of a big index, like the S&P 500

-If the index’s volatility is lower than the average stock volatility, the stocks are expected to act independently — showing low correlation.
+If the index’s volatility is almost the same as the shares’ average volatility, they’re expected to move together — high correlation.

 Importance of the Implied Correlation Index in Trading